duoduo70/joke-book-cover-generate/README.md

 ```shell
 python joke-book-cover-generate <Your-Cover-Title> <Author> [Font]
 ```
+The font should be installed in the system.
-Default font is `SourceHanSansCN-Heavy.otf`, if you don't have it, will throw an error.
+Default font is `adobe-source-han-sans/SourceHanSansCN-Heavy.otf`, if you don't have it, will throw an error.